eigentechnologies/cpip/README.md

 move ALL `pip` dependencies from the `conda` environment `.yml` files to a `poetry` project `.toml` file.

+#### Cross-Compiler Libraries

+Cross-compilers will be installed for if any `pip` dependencies are detected.
+This will consequently install associated libraries, which will be included in the final environment.

 #### Order of Environments
 This tool can take more than one `conda` environment file.
 These files will be loaded in the order they are given on